BHFock/BHFock/README.md

 ## Moin, I'm Björn.

 In English, I replace the umlaut ö in my name with oe.
-So, it's Bjoern, not Bjorn.
-For signing birthday cards I use Björn.
+So, it's [Bjoern](http://ipa-reader.xyz/?text=%CB%88bj%C5%93%CA%81n&voice=Joanna) - not Bjorn.
+Birthday cards I sign as Björn.

-No problem if you don't know how to pronounce Bjoern and call me Bjorn instead.

 <!--
 **BHFock/BHFock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.